 Christina Pate (she/her) serves as the Deputy Director of the U.S. Department of Education’s Center to Improve Social & Emotional Learning and School Safety and Director of the Office of the California Surgeon General’s Statewide Trauma Informed Professional Learning.
 She also leads WestEd’s Safe and Supportive Learning Environments body of work.

-Pate supports the agency to develop work that fosters adult wellbeing, cultivates stakeholder voice and co-design, centers equity, promotes trauma-informed practice and resilience, and improves cross-sector collaboration to improve outcomes for individuals and systems.
+Pate supports clients in developing work that fosters personal and collective well-being, centers equity, promotes trauma-informed practice and resilience, and improves cross-sector collaboration to improve outcomes for individuals, organizations, and systems.

-Pate received a BA in psychology, MEd in counseling psychology, MA and PhD in school psychology, and provisional psychological licensure through postdoctoral clinical residency training at the University of Missouri.
-She was also a National Institute of Mental Health Postdoctoral Fellow in Child Mental Health Services & Service Systems Research at Johns Hopkins Bloomberg School of Public Health and an affiliate researcher with the Johns Hopkins Systems Institute (School of Engineering).
+Pate received a BA in psychology, MEd in counseling psychology, and a MA and PhD in school psychology.
+She completed postdoctoral clinical residency training at the University of Missouri and was a National Institute of Mental Health Postdoctoral Fellow in Child Mental Health Services & Service Systems Research at Johns Hopkins Bloomberg School of Public Health.
+She was also an affiliate researcher with the Johns Hopkins Systems Institute (School of Engineering).